Sunni Islam: Maturidi

-Traditionalist
+Athari

 Traditionalist or Athari theology is a movement of Islamic scholars who reject rationalistic Islamic theology (kalam) in favor of strict textualism in interpreting the Qur'an and sunnah.
 The name derives from "tradition" in its technical sense as translation of the Arabic word hadith.
 It is also sometimes referred to as athari as by several other names.

 Adherents of traditionalist theology believe that the zahir (literal, apparent) meaning of the Qur'an and the hadith have sole authority in matters of belief and law; and that the use of rational disputation is forbidden even if it verifies the truth.
 They engage in a literal reading of the Qur'an, as opposed to one engaged in ta'wil (metaphorical interpretation).
 They do not attempt to conceptualize the meanings of the Qur'an rationally, and believe that their realities should be consigned to God alone (tafwid).
 In essence, the text of the Qur'an and Hadith is accepted without asking "how" or "Bi-la kaifa".

-Traditionalist theology emerged among scholars of hadith who eventually coalesced into a movement called ahl al-hadith under the leadership of Ahmad ibn Hanbal.
+Traditionalist theology emerged among scholars of hadith who eventually coalesced into a movement called ahl al-hadith under the leadership of Ibn Hanbal.
 In matters of faith, they were pitted against Mu'tazilites and other theological currents, condemning many points of their doctrine as well as the rationalistic methods they used in defending them.
-In the 10th century AD al-Ash'ari and al-Maturidi found a middle ground between Mu'tazilite rationalism and Hanbalite literalism, using the rationalistic methods championed by Mu'tazilites to defend most tenets of the traditionalist doctrine.
-Although the mainly Hanbali scholars who rejected this synthesis were in the minority, their emotive, narrative-based approach to faith remained influential among the urban masses in some areas, particularly in Abbasid Baghdad.
+In the 10th century AD al-Ash'ari and al-Maturidi found a middle ground between Mu'tazilite rationalism and Athari literalism, using the rationalistic methods championed by Mu'tazilites to defend most tenets of the traditionalist doctrine.
+Although the mainly Athari scholars who rejected this synthesis were in the minority, their emotive, narrative-based approach to faith remained influential among the urban masses in some areas, particularly in Abbasid Baghdad.

 While Ash'arism and Maturidism are often called the Sunni "orthodoxy", traditionalist theology has thrived alongside it, laying rival claims to be the orthodox Sunni faith.
-In the modern era, it has had a disproportionate impact on Islamic theology, having been appropriated by Wahhabi and other traditionalist Salafi currents and have spread well beyond the confines of the Hanbali school of law.
+In the modern era, Salafism represents a continuation and revival of the Athari school in Islamic theology, maintaining its commitment to the textualist interpretation of revelation and the rejection of speculative kalām, while adapting its discourse to contemporary religious and social contexts.